 Fairfax County began its third phase of reopening on July 1.
 For the Animal Shelter, there are no major changes to the way we have been operating.
-The Shelter is still closed to walk-in visitors.
-The follow service are program operating information is still in place until further notice.
+The Shelter is still closed to walk-in visitors, and services are by advance appointment only.
+The follow program operating information is in place until further notice.

 Virtual adoption process!

 - Our virtual adoption process is working great, and has allowed us to continue our adoption program while keeping the health of our staff and the community in mind.
 For full details and instructions: www.fairfaxcounty.gov/animalshelter/adopt/steps

 - Return-to-owner of stray pets: If your pet is at the Shelter as a stray, email or call to make an appointment to reclaim them.
 Email – firstname.lastname@example.org – is preferred due to the expected high volume.

 - If you find a stray dog in Fairfax County, you have two options.
 You may call Animal Protection (703-691-2131) to pick the dog up, or you may hold on to the dog (if you do this option, you must file a found report).